Rotorsoft/eventually-monorepo/libs/eventually-service-expg/README.md

 # Generic Services

-In eventually we can separate core domain artifacts from implementation and configuration details following hexagonal/onion architectural principles.
-This approach allows us to compose artifact packages in different service level configurations.
+In eventually we try to separate `core domain` concerns from `system` abstractions.
+This approach allows us the flexibility to compose artifacts in different service-level configurations as the business requirements evolve.

+We can have a group of developers focusing on the domain (business rules), and a second group of system engineers and architects (configurators) focusing on the `higher level system abstraction`: How to compose the system today given these artifacts and the facts we are collecting from them?
+These include:

+- Projections
+- Subscriptions
+- Deployment
+- Scalability requirements
+- Competing consumers
+- Stream splitting
+- Concurrent or serialized flows
+- Integration tests

 ![Layers](./assets/layers.png)